EduardLupu/CommercialAirplanesCrashes/README.md

 <br />
 <br />
 Creates a simpler database in excel.<br />
-Shows some statitics of the accidents.
+Shows some statistics of the accidents.